bachwehbi/data-systems/tutorials/working_with_spark.md

 always has a `schema` defining the column data types and some additional `metadata` like `nullable` indicating if the column accepts `nulls`.

+In this tutorial, we will use [Apache Zeppelin](https://zeppelin.apache.org/) notebook as our interactive development environment.

+You can follow the instructions in the [install](https://zeppelin.apache.org/docs/0.7.3/install/install.html) guide to install Zeppelin on your machine.
+Zeppelin comes with Spark binaries so there is no need to install Spark separately!

 ## Load the web logs

 The `Apache server log` is a text based format with custom structure (similar to tabular format).
 It can't be directly loaded into Apache Spark.
 We need to parse it line by line.